-4. Don't allow the child to lie-in for too long.
+4. Don't allow the child to lie in for too long.
 After a bad night, don't let the child sleep in the next day, this will just make it harder to get to sleep the following night.

 5. Don't allow the child to play computer games or overuse phones and other devices close to bedtime.
-Screen time may help with boredom, but it can make it harder to get to sleep as the child's mind is stimulated.
-Stop a couple of hours before it's time to sleep.
+Screen time may help with boredom, but it can make it harder to get to sleep as your mind is stimulated.
+Stop a couple of hours before you plan to sleep.